gscontras/probLang/index.md

     {% endif %}
 {% endfor %}

+## Citation

+G. Scontras and M. H. Tessler (2017). *Probabilistic language understanding: An introduction to the Rational Speech Act framework*.
+Retrieved <span class="date"></span> from https://gscontras.github.io/probLang/

 ## Useful resources

-- [Probabilistic Models of Cognition](https://probmods.org): An introduction to computational cognitive science and the probabilistic programming language Church
+- [Probabilistic Models of Cognition](https://probmods.org): An introduction to computational cognitive science and the probabilistic programming language WebPPL
 - [The Design and Implementation of Probabilistic Programming Languages](http://dippl.org): An introduction to probabilistic programming languages, WebPPL in particular
+- [Modeling Agents with Probabilistic Programs](http://agentmodels.org): An introduction to formal models of rational agents using WebPPL
 - [Pragmatic language interpretation as probabilistic inference](http://langcog.stanford.edu/papers_new/goodman-2016-underrev.pdf): A recent review of the RSA framework
 - [webppl.org](http://webppl.org): An online editor for WebPPL
 - [WebPPL documentation](http://webppl.readthedocs.io/en/master/)